Grayvox/grayvox.github.io/src/content/blog/hello-world.md

 If you truly need an explanation on who I am, you can visit the About page for that.
 But here I want to establish what this blog is going to focus on: Nothing.

 Nothing, as in nothing specific.
-It will be my thoughts on any number of things - but I can guarentee they'll always have something to do with the internet.
-I'm fasinating by it, if you weren't able to tell - the idea of sharing information, that can be accessed through whatever web browser and search engine you choose.
+It will be my thoughts on any number of things - but I can guarantee they'll always have something to do with the internet.
+I'm fascinated by it, if you weren't able to tell - the idea of sharing information, that can be accessed through whatever web browser and search engine you choose.
 Admittedly though, most of you are using [Chrome](https://gs.statcounter.com/browser-market-share) and [Google](https://gs.statcounter.com/search-engine-market-share), respectively, for that (No judgement though, as Chrome is especially useful from a dev standpoint for [good reason](https://www.quora.com/Do-most-software-developers-prefer-using-Google-Chrome-or-Mozilla-Firefox-for-web-development-and-why)).

 This doesn't matter all that much in a lot of ways, but it does bring to light the unfortunate reality of big corporations "owning" the passage of the internet.
 Still, whatever you're using to read this web page, I can't complain.
 After all, I don't know why you'd want to read from me in the first place.